 Women’s Institute (WI) 70th Anniversary: planting of a new black poplar

-In 2017 the WI celebrated their 70th Anniversary and, to commemorate this occasion, decided to plant a black poplar sapling; the black poplar in the churchyard is now very old and will not last forever … It wasn’t easy to find the right location for the new black poplar but in early 2019 the sapling was planted in the cemetery on Clawson Lane in view of the churchyard and its black poplar elder.
+In 2017 the WI received a certificate from the National Federation to mark 70 years of continuous membership (the group was reformed in 1947 after a break during WWII) and, to commemorate this occasion, decided to plant a black poplar sapling; the black poplar in the churchyard is now very old and will not last forever … It wasn’t easy to find the right location for the new black poplar but in early 2019 the sapling was planted in the cemetery on Clawson Lane in view of the churchyard and its black poplar elder.
+Our tree .

 (Nov.2022) The sapling was grown as part of a Suffolk conservation project; it was planted by the WI and it was carefully tended and regularly watered by members of the WI who carried containers of water from their homes to do this.
 Unfortunately, the tree was accidently cut down during hedge cutting work at the cemetery but a replacement tree was acquired and planted which hopefully will grow to maturity and live for the next 200yrs.
 Please, when in the cemetery take a few moments to look at the rare tree which can be found in the top left-hand corner.

 Is it me or is the black poplar off for a stroll around the churchyard?!
 Pollarded earlier in 2020 it is going through a rather human stage …